DjangoForAll/Django-Course/Level_2/Content/2_OOP_and_python/2_inheritance.md

 ```

-Each of the feature classes are called Mixins.
+Each of the feature classes is called a Mixin.
 Mixins are extremely useful in web development to add new features to existing classes.